Always good to start the day with good news!

 Though he donated to that food pantry, Roman took his charity to another level, building a small pantry on his own front lawn!
 Using supplies from Home Depot, he built the box and stocked it himself at first.
 Then neighbors started seeing what he was doing, and wanted to donate as well!

-The box has been on Roman’s lawn for the past six weeks, and has a variety of goods like beans, toothpaste and toilet paper.
+The box has been on Roman’s lawn and has a variety of goods like beans, toothpaste and toilet paper.
 On the glass front of the box, there’s a sign: “Take what you need, leave what you can.
 Above all else be blessed.”
 And Roman’s community has definitely been using it!
 “We’ve had to replenish it at least every other day.
 No one has come by and taken advantage.
 They just take what they need,” he said.

 Roman’s act of kindness continue to spread, with him helping building a few more of these “blessing boxes” for other neighbors!
 “Nobody should ever go hungry,” he stated.
 “I think it’s important to give back to the community.
 People just need to know where to go sometimes until things get better.”